 First responders work so hard to keep the community safe—and they respond just as quickly as they possibly can, but bystanders will always be the first on the scene in an accident or a dangerous emergency.
 The White House began the Stop the Bleed program because they wanted to cultivate a grassroots effort to encourage these bystanders to be ready at any moment with training, equipment, and the empowerment to help in a bleeding emergency before the first responders arrive.

 Trauma, according to a National Academies of Science study, is the leading cause of death for someone under the age of 46.
-This harrowing statistic is the reason behind creating this program, and hopefully getting these numbers down.
+This harrowing statistic is the reason behind creating this program and hopefully getting these numbers down.

 How to Actually Help in a Bleeding Emergency

 So, how do you help?
-First, be sure that you aware of your surroundings and move yourself and the injured person to a safe area before you begin helping.
+First, be sure that you are aware of your surroundings and move yourself and the injured person to a safe area before you begin helping.

 After you secure a safe location, first find the exact location of where the bleeding is coming from on the injured person.
 Apply firm, steady pressure with your hands to the bleeding site with both hands.
 Second, apply a dressing and press firm, steady pressure to the bleeding site with bandages or clothing.
 Third, if the bleeding hasn’t stopped, apply a tourniquet(s) about 2-3 inches closer to the torso from the bleeding.

 Have you or a loved one been seriously injured in an accident that was due to the negligence or recklessness of another party in Georgia?
-You may be entitled to compensation for medical bills, lost wages, or for pain and suffering.
+You may be entitled to compensation for medical bills, lost wages, or pain and suffering.
 You’ll need a skilled personal injury legal team that’s equipped to handle your case.
-Call the Fry Law Team at 404.969.1284.
+Call the Fry Law Team at (404) 948-3571.
 Free Initial Consultation.
 Hablamos Español.